 On April 28, 2017, a Notice of Intent (NOI) was published in the Federal Register (FR) by the LA TIG announcing its intention to prepare a Strategic Restoration Plan for the Barataria Basin, Louisiana, pursuant to the PDARP/PEIS, that would consider identifying habitat restoration components in Louisiana's Comprehensive Master Plan for a Sustainable Coast (Coastal Master Plan [CMP]), among other feasible alternatives, to serve as an OPA Strategic Restoration Plan for restoring wetlands, coastal, and nearshore habitats for the Barataria Basin.
 Specifically, this SRP analyzes strategic restoration alternatives, (made up of combinations of example projects), that could restore, rehabilitate, replace, or acquire the equivalent of the injured wetlands, coastal, and nearshore habitat resources and services, and compensate for the interim losses of those resources from the DWH oil spill.
-Any projects or suites of projects included within the preferred strategic restoration alternative ultimately selected in the Final Strategic Restoration Plan will be further analyzed in a subsequent phased restoration plan and accompanying environmental impact analyses as required by OPA, NEPA, and the PDARP/PEIS.
+The projects included within the preferred strategic restoration alternative (i.e., Alternative 1: Marsh creation and ridge restoration plus large-scale sediment diversions) will be further analyzed in subsequent phased restoration plans and accompanying environmental impact analyses as required by OPA, NEPA, and the PDARP/PEIS.